methylDragon/coding-notes/Python 3/03 - OOP Python 3.md

-# Advanced C++ Crash Course (OOP)
+# OOP Python 3 Crash Course

 Author: methylDragon
-Contains an advanced syntax reference for C++
+Contains an advanced syntax reference for Python 3
 This time, we'll be going through OOP!
-I'll be adapting it from the ever amazing Derek Banas: https://www.youtube.com/watch?v=Rub-JsjMhWY
+I'll be adapting it from the ever amazing Derek Banas: https://www.youtube.com/watch?v=N4mEzFDjqtA

 ------